General

 Better to have accurate shipment visibility on 80% of deliveries than unreliable data on 100%.
 Focus initial efforts on high-volume lanes and expand coverage systematically.

-Read whitepaper: Clean Data, Lean Logistic: Data Sanity Handbook
+Read whitepaper: Clean Data, Lean Logistics: Data Sanity Handbook

 Build for Exception Management

 Design your control tower to surface anomalies, not normal operations.
-Automated filtering ensures teams focus on shipments requiring intervention.
+Automated filtering ensures teams focus on shipments requiring intervention—the hallmark of effective supply chain exception management.

 Enable Cross-Functional Access